SolidSpace/modern-events/README.md

 ![](https://github.com/SolidSpace/modern-events/blob/master/assets/sharepoint_modern_calendar_banner.jpg)

 ## This Webpart is no longer maintained -
-This Webpart was build as a workaround as a private project.
-There are still better solutions out there., Please switch over to one of this solutions
+This Webpart was build as a workaround for the missing SharePoint Calendar Webpart.
+Please switch over to one of this solutions

 https://github.com/pnp/sp-dev-fx-webparts/tree/master/samples/react-calendar